01 of 07

 You've watched them comically waddle about and tap dance and sing on the big screen.
 You've admired their always black tie party-ready attire.
 You've heard fascinating facts about their parenting habits.
 But do you really know penguins?

 I won't spoil it... yet!
-But a penguin's webbed feet feel nothing like I imagined.
-And a penguin has more feathers than I ever would have guessed.
+But a penguin's webbed feet feel nothing like you'd imagine.
+And a penguin has more feathers than you ever would have guessed.
 And penguins... well... how do I say this delicately?
 You really would not want them swimming in your pool or sitting on your lap, if you catch my drift!

 02 of 07